idiap/bob/doc/Licensing.rst

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see the `Free Software Foundation Website`_.
+If not, make sure to check the `GPL-3.0`_ licensing terms.

-..
-Place your references here:
-.. _Free Software Foundation Website: http://www.gnu.org/licenses/
+.. include:: links.rst